 The club has two committees.
 The main committee meets roughly every 6-8 weeks and ensures the club is meeting the needs of its membership.
 The race committee takes the lead on running GCR’s main events and decides whether the club will subsidise entries into particular races or events.
 Visit our Contact page to get in touch.

-Brad chips in where necessary on the main committee, providing the voice of youth and running inexperience.
+Brad chairs the main committee and provides the voice of youth and running inexperience.
 His favourite distance is the half marathon, which he says is long enough to train for but easy enough to race!
 Given the opportunity, he’d love to run with Mo Farrah to tell him how he inspired him to get up off the couch and take up running in the first place.

 Sean Bowen – Committee Member